CanCanCommunity/cancancan/docs/split_ability.md

 end
 ```

-This is, of course, not too complicated, and in an real world application we would not split this file, but for didactic reasons we want to split this file “per-model”.
+This is, of course, not too complicated, and in a real world application we would not split this file, but for didactic reasons we want to split this file “per-model”.

 We suggest to have an app/abilities folder and create a separate file for each model (exactly as you would do with Pundit).